godot-go/godot-go/DEVELOPMENT.md

 ## Debugging with VSCode

-To debug with `gdb`, you can setup Visual Studio Code `launch.json`:
+To debug with `gdb` with `vscode`, you will need to setup the proper `pathSubstitutions` mappings for breakpoints to work.
+Here's an example `launch.json`:
 ```
 {
     "version": "0.2.0",